 Solar tubes help homeowners funnel natural light into their households even on cloudy days, and they’re less expensive to install than skylights.
 However, they don’t provide ventilation or a view.
 We recommend solar tubes in spaces where traditional skylights or windows don’t work, such as closets.
 Weigh the pros and cons of solar tubes more critically when considering lighting other spaces.

-Do solar tubes add heat to the house?
+Do solar tubes add heat to a house?

 No, solar tubes do not add heat to the house.
 Their design provides natural light with very little heat transfer.